OpenSSL User Guide

-OpenSSL is a powerful open-source toolkit for implementing secure communication.
-It provides functionalities such as encryption, decryption, and SSL/TLS protocols.
-ServBay comes with OpenSSL pre-installed, and this document will detail the installation, configuration, and usage methods of OpenSSL.
+OpenSSL is a robust open-source toolkit designed to enable secure communications.
+It offers functions such as encryption, decryption, and the SSL/TLS protocols.
+ServBay comes pre-packaged with OpenSSL, and this document provides a detailed introduction to its installation, configuration, and usage.

 Installation and Configuration